Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Improving existing results

 Similarly, if $m$ is odd, we remain the middle most factor intact and pair up the factors to derive the above.
 Therefore, multiplying both sides of \eqref{termssq} by $\sqrt{n^2-m^2},$ we obtain

 Then \eqref{SharpBoundUn} follows from \eqref{Compare-1} and (i)-(ii) of Theorem \ref{DecayRate} directly. \end{proof}

-As a numerical example, we consider $u= |x-\theta|$, $\theta\in (-1,1)$ to compare upper bounds of $\hat u_n^{C}$.
-In this case, we have $m=1$, $u''=2\delta(x-\theta)$, $V_L=2$ and $V_T=2(1-\theta^2)^{-1/2}.$ Let ${\rm Ratio}_1$ and ${\rm Ratio}_2$ be the ratios of upper bounds in \cite{Trefethen2013Book,Majidian2017ANM} (cf. \eqref{TrestA} with $V_T$ being replaced by the bounded variation of $u',$ and the bound in \eqref{TrestAimp0}) and our improved bound in Theorem \ref{DecayRate}, respectively.
+To show the sharpness of our improved bounds, we consider $u= |x-\theta|$, $\theta\in (-1,1)$ to compare upper bounds of $\hat u_n^{C}$.
+In this case, we have $m=1$, $u''=2\delta(x-\theta)$, $V_L^{(1)}=2$ and $V_T=2(1-\theta^2)^{-1/2}.$ Let ${\rm Ratio}_1$ and ${\rm Ratio}_2$ be the ratios of upper bounds in \cite{Trefethen2013Book,Majidian2017ANM} (cf. \eqref{TrestA} with $V_T$ being replaced by the bounded variation of $u',$ and the bound in \eqref{TrestAimp0}) and our improved bound in Theorem \ref{DecayRate}, respectively.
 In Figure \ref{FigForCompare}, we depict two ratios against various $n$ for two values of $\theta.$ We see that the improve bound is sharper than the existing ones, and the removal of the Chebyshev weight in $V_T$ is also significant for the sharpness of the bounds.
 5pt